sachith500/MaskedFaceRepresentation/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Masked face recognition focuses on identifying people using their facial features while they are wearing masks.
-We introduce benchmarks on face verification based on masked face images.
+We introduce benchmarks on face verification and facial attribution prediction based on masked face images corresponding to multiple published articles.

 ## Data and Ethics